Sometimes we have to fall off the wagon in order to see how well we are doing. Here our our tips what to do when good habits slip.

 Look around your kitchen and see what you already have, then build from there with a meal plan that takes advantage of those items (or use The Scramble’s search function to find recipes that will work with what you’ve got!).
 This will lead to less sticker shock at the grocery store and a sense of accomplishment that can help you keep the momentum going into the actual cooking.

 If part of the reason you fell off the wagon is that you are tired of your usual meal go-to’s, then try out some new ones that seem appealing to you.
 Look for quick, easy, healthy recipes that seem fun and exciting.
 This week, for example, I decided to go with four new recipes to get me engaged again.
 Some have been keepers, some not, but all have kept me interested.

-When you’ve fallen off the cooking wagon what are your tricks to getting back on?
-If you need a gentle nudge to get cooking again, The Scramble’s online meal planner can help immensely!
+What do you do when you let good habits slip?
+I’d love to hear your tricks in the comments.
+And if you need a gentle nudge to get cooking again, The Scramble’s online meal planner can help immensely!